GAMINGNOOBdev/baranium/README.md

 # Info
 THIS PROJECT IS STILL INCOMPLETE AT THE MOMENT!!!
-Expect soemwhat regular updates but don't expect a fully finished release in a short time.
+Expect somewhat regular updates but don't expect a fully finished release in a short time. <br/>
+To see more indepth stuff, join the newly created discord server that will be as inactive as every other server you may know.

 # Language specifications